sakshamhere/Security/VAPT/Web/Vulnerabilities/Broken_Access_Control.md

 Insecure direct object references (IDOR) are a subcategory of access control vulnerabilities.
 IDOR arises when an application uses user-supplied input to access objects directly and an attacker can modify the input to obtain unauthorized access.
 It was popularized by its appearance in the OWASP 2007 Top Ten although it is just one example of many implementation mistakes that can lead to access controls being circumvented.

 # Referer-based access control

+For example, suppose an application robustly enforces access control over the main administrative page at /admin, but for sub-pages such as /admin/deleteUser only inspects the Referer header.
+If the Referer header contains the main /admin URL, then the request is allowed.

+In this situation, since the Referer header can be fully controlled by an attacker, they can forge direct requests to sensitive sub-pages, supplying the required Referer header, and so gain unauthorized access.